The Best LGBTQ+ Shows and Movies on Streaming 2023

 In a fantasy setting where gender plays an important role (even if that concept of gender is so far, very binary), it makes sense for them to explore same-sex relationships the books only hinted at.

-We don’t know when Good Omens will return for season two, so you might as well catch up with season one.
+Season Two of Good Omens is fast approaching—July 28 on Amazon Prime—so this is the perfect time to catch up.
 Based on the classic book by Neil Gaiman and Terry Prachett, this is one of those rare adaptations that actually does its source material justice.
 In fact, it did so well that it’s continuing even beyond the ending of the book, so even superfans don’t know what to expect next.

-If you’re stuck waiting for the next Stranger Things installment and want more content focused on the culture of the 1980s, well, there’s already a lot of ’80s content out there.
+If you’re stuck waiting for the final season of Stranger Things and want more ’80s content, well, there’s already a lot of ’80s content out there.
 But we like 2014’s Pride for the way it centers real gay and lesbian activists as they struggle to support a striking miner’s union in Wales.
 Also, Andrew Scott from Fleabag is in it, if that persuades you.